Believing that you have an unsupportive spouse has been identified as a primary source of depression.

 Dr. Teo’s research suggests that couples therapy may be a first-line treatment for clinical depression.

-We have known for a long time that there was what appeared to be a “chicken and egg” relationship between marital unhappiness and depression.
+We have known for a long time that there was a “chicken and egg” relationship between marital unhappiness and depression.
 As I mentioned earlier, we know that only 7% of people are depressed at any given time.
-But nearly half of couples therapy clients have at least one depressed spouse.
+But half of couples therapy clients have at least one depressed spouse.

 For the first time, this important research explains why.